-Rainwater treatment from non-trafficable areas will be undertaken according to the Department of Health and Human Services guidelines, and will include maintenance of harvesting areas, first flush devices, back flow prevention, and some level of post storage treatment including filtration and disinfection, and UV or chlorination.
-Governance of these systems will be established between the owners, body corporate and relevant authorities.
+Rainwater treatment will be undertaken according to the Department of Health and Human Services guidelines, and will include maintenance of harvesting areas, first flush devices, back flow prevention, and some level of post storage treatment including filtration and disinfection, and UV or chlorination.

-Water harvested from trafficable areas will be captured as a separate system to water harvested for internal reuse and will receive additional treatment to mitigate risk of any contaminants entering the stormwater system (for example cleaning detergents, cigarette butts, etc).
-Treatment will include first flush devices, back flow prevention, filtration, sediment removal to protect the UV system, UV treatment, and some sacrificial areas to retain flows if required.
+Water for reuse may require additional treatment to mitigate risk of any contaminants entering the stormwater system (for example cleaning detergents, cigarette butts, and other contaminants from trafficable surfaces).
+Treatment may include sediment removal to protect the UV system, and some sacrificial areas to retain flows if required.
 Controlled access to treated water, including sub-surface irrigation, will be applied for risk reduction, as will the placement and monitoring of backflow prevention devices and control switches with the recycled water system.